se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/projects.rst

 .. note::

-    Some projects chang their build system at some point in time.
+    Some projects change their build system at some point in time.
 In such cases, you could check which version you are currently compiling and dispatch the build process to a more specific build function.
     For an example, have a look at the real